Commercial Lease: Everything You Need to Know

 - Have I negotiated the best deal for my business?

 A good relationship between tenant and landlord offers good business opportunities for both parties.
 It also serves the surrounding community.
 The microeconomy it creates offers local jobs, flows money into a neighborhood or town, plus offers another way for a community to promote its assets.
-Good relationships in small and medium size business often attracts larger businesses to an area since they often provide support products or alliances in an area.
-The ability to negotiate through a dispute and render a fair judgment in situations that crop up with businesses attracts larger businesses as well.
+Good relationships in small and medium-sized business often attract larger businesses to an area since they often provide support products or alliances in an area.
+The ability to negotiate through a dispute and render a fair judgment in situations that crop up with businesses attracts larger businesses, as well.
 Using commercial lease agreements makes both parties think clearly on what the needs and goals for the business relationship should be.

-If you need help with creating a commercial lease, you can post your legal need on UpCounsel’s marketplace.
+If you need help with creating or negotiating a commercial lease, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel hires only the top 5 percent of lawyers into its site.
-Most have 14 years of legal service and have worked with small business to corporate.
+Most have 14 years of legal service and have worked with everything from small businesses to corporations.
 Their level of expertise ensures you the best and latest legal advice.